Skithblathnir/mjollnircoin/README.md

 Mining
 ------

-Mjollnircoin Mining Launch is the 3rd of May, 2014
-The block reward starts at 125 MNR and decreases to 50 MNR in the first 4000 blocks (aprox.
+Mjollnircoin Mining Launch is the 4th of May, 2014 at 14:00 CEST The block reward starts at 125 MNR and decreases to 50 MNR in the first 4000 blocks (aprox.
 5.5 days)

     block 2 - 1000 : 125 MNR